-I have seen many new blogs that seem so focused on color scheme and design that they ignore the fact that their fonts are unreadable.
-People come to blogs to gain information, if they can’t read your blog then there’s no point of it even being there.
+I have seen many new blogs that seem so focused on colour scheme and design that they ignore the fact that their fonts are unreadable.
+People come to blogs to gain information, if they can’t read your blog then there’s no point in it even being there.

 The first time I learned about AdSense I filled my entire blog top to bottom with ads.
 It wasn’t until I received a complaint that I took notice and found that too many ads are not just bad for users but for S.E.O as well.

 13. Not promoting your blog

 Some new bloggers make the key mistake of just relying on search engines and nothing else.
 This is sometimes the reason for their failure.
 The more you promote your blog the more backlinks you earn and therefore the higher you will rank.

 15. Picking a substandard domain name

 Your domain name is what defines and labels your blog.
 So if you choose a bad one you’re stuck with it forever.

 15. Using poor hosting

 Many new bloggers either don’t do enough research or cheap out when purchasing their web hosting.
 This mistake haunts them down the road especially when they get more traffic and their site begins to slow down.
 So find a good professional web-host like BlueHost that will scale as you grow and give 5-star service.

 The reason why a lot of bloggers give up is that they begin expecting returns without a lot of hard work and effort.
 They set themselves for failure.